Z-Wave-Me/Z-Way-JNI-Wrapper/README.md

 `new ZWay` loads the library and initialize required strutures.
 This call expects the following arguments:
 - Name of the instance (for logging purpose, any string can be used).
 - Path to the Z-Wave hardware port.
-- Baudrate (in most cases it is 115200 but for larg networks you might want to switch your hardware to a faster speed).
+- Baud rate (in most cases it is 115200, but for large networks you might want to switch your hardware to a faster speed).
 - Path to the configuration file where all interview information is saved.
 You can use the same folder as z-way-server is using to be able to run z-way-server and your app (but only one at a time!).
 - Path to translation files (shipped with Z-Way).
 - Path to the ZDDX database files (shipped with Z-Way).
 You can point to an empty folder to skip using this database (only old non-Z-Wave Plus devices require this database for proper operation).